nextsimhub/nextsimdg/docs/getting_help.rst

 - The documentation that can be found alongside this document.
 - The built-in help system.
-- By emailing the NextSIM-DG team.
+- By emailing the NextSIM-DG team at nextsim@nersc.no

 Documentation
 -------------